code-in-gym/grep/README.md

 # grep

-grep (Globally search a Regular Expression and Print) implement by Rust.
+A simple grep (Globally search a Regular Expression and Print) implement by Rust.